ioccc-src/winner/next/rules.md

 ## Rule 12
 </div>

-Legal abuse of the rules is somewhat encouraged.
-A submission that, in the opinion of the judges, violates the rules will be disqualified.
+**Legal** abuse of the rules is somewhat encouraged.  **A submission that, in the opinion of the judges, **violates the rules will be disqualified**.
-Entries that attempt to abuse the rules **MUST** try to justify why their rule abuse is legal, in the submission's `remarks.md` file.
+Submissions that attempt to abuse the rules **MUST** try to justify why their rule abuse is legal, in the `remarks.md` file.

 <div id="rule13">